stroiman/stroiman/README.md

 That is why TDD isn't just about preventing the feature today from breaking tomorrow.
 It is about working more effectively already from day one.

-## Go-DOM
+## Gost-DOM

-My most ambitious open-source project is [Go-DOM](https://github.com/stroiman/go-dom), a headless browser written in Go to test Go web applications with embedded JavaScript.
+My most ambitious open-source project is [Gost-DOM](https://github.com/gost-dom/browser), a headless browser written in Go to test Go web applications with embedded JavaScript.
 The browser executes JavaScript using V8 (but a native Go solution is also in the works).

 It is specifically written with the intention to support a fast TDD feedback loop when building web applications with Go and [HTMX](https://htmx.org/), a tech combination that is gaining in popularity.